 - There are conventions for the status codes.
 Conventions help us all “talk the same language,” and in this case is essential that if you return a 401, it means that it’s an “Unauthorized” error.

 Don’t call child Flows inside of Child Flows.
 This will be tempting when you realize that you can have one big child Flow that “orchestrates” all the others, but you’ll have a hard time later.
-It’s hard enough to know what’s wrong when a child Flow returns something you don’t expect.
+Knowing what’s wrong when a child Flow returns something you don’t expect is hard enough.
 It gets a lot worse when you try to complicate things.
 The mindset is always the same.
 Keep things as simple as possible.

 Name it correctly

-If a Flow is meant to be used as a “Child,” indicate that in the name somehow.
-I like to name mine “AUX: <Name>” to know that it’s doing something that other Flows share.
+If a Flow is meant to be used as a “Child,” somehow indicate that in the name.
+I like to name mine “AUX: <Name>” to know that it’s doing something other Flows share.

 Always add a comment.